Flavhein/sign_recognition/README.md

 This project was done in the context of the seminar project of the course Multirate signal processing, during the summer semester 2025 in TU Ilmenau.

 ## AI-Based Gesture Animation for Sign Language Avatars
+(topic 3)

 This project aim to build two models, one for sign prediction into text, another one for sign generation from text.
 In order to produce realistic sign gesture animation for Avatars.
+All the results pictures can be found on the notebook

 ### Files description

 This folder contains:

--the notebook (two) ran on google colab to design and train the models
+- the notebook (two) ran on google colab to design and train the models

--the dataset build with the file capture.py
+- the dataset build with the file capture.py

--the report and the slide show of the project
+- the report and the slide show of the project

--the file cond_gen.pt for the generator model
+- the file cond_gen.pt for the generator model

--the file sign\_language\_model.keras for the predictor model
+- the file sign\_language\_model.keras for the predictor model

--requirements.txt, only for the runner and capture.py
+- requirements.txt, only for the runner and capture.py

--the two runner to test the models on your device
+- the two runner to test the models on your device

 ### How to run